Bay Street (Savannah, Georgia): St. Patrick's Day

 In March 2001, the crowds attending the annual St. Patrick's Day celebrations in Savannah spilled over onto Bay Street after police closed River Street's festival entrances.
-This led to the closure of Bay Street to traffic around 11:15 PM out of concern for public safety.
-The following year, the city made the section of Bay Street between Martin Luther King Jr. Boulevard and Price Street pedestrian-only.
+This led to the closure of Bay Street to traffic around 11:15 pm out of concern for public safety.
+The following year, the city made the section of Bay Street between Martin Luther King Jr. Boulevard and Price Street pedestrian-only for the event.

 Notable buildings and structures

 Below is a selection of notable buildings and structures on Bay Street, all in Savannah's Historic District.
 From west to east: